hendstephen/zmk-config/README.md

 I'm in the process of switching to Valorance's [night layout](https://luminespire.github.io/night/home.html), with some changes:

 ### BX swap
 I'm not a fan of top row pinkies (QWERTY `q` position) on my corne, because it forces me to move my whole hand up.
 I swap `b` with `x` to put it in the bottom row.
-With some other similar layouts that use a `bnx` column and have `l` on the left hand (gallium, graphite), this would cause a bad scissor because of the `l` position, but with night's `l` being on the top middle instead of top ring it is feels fine.
+With some other similar layouts that use a `bnx` column and have `l` on the left hand (gallium, graphite), this would cause a bad scissor because of the `l` position, but with night's `l` being on the top middle instead of top ring it feels fine.

 ### Left Hand
 I use the nightingale left hand, which notably:
 - Puts `d` on top instead of `k`
-- Swaps `qvz` in order to put `v` on the top corner to minimize movement from `d_v` skipgrams
+- Swaps `vqz` in order to put `v` on the top corner to minimize movement from `d_v` and `l_v` skipgrams

 ## Symbol Combos
 I much prefer combos over layers.
 There is less interruption to my typing flow that comes from swapping to a layer.
 This is particularly true when inputting a single symbol (e.g. `=` vs `=>`), in which case holding a layer is very awkward.
 This can be worked around by using a one-shot layer key for the symbol layer, but then you have to account for both a one-shot symbol (`=`) and a two-shot (or even n-shot) symbol (`=>`).
 This is less than ideal, so for this reason I have all symbols on combos on the base layer.